Create a web app

 - Click Step 1.
 Map.

-You'll choose a web map of Santa Monica hiking trails that has already been created for you.
-Ordinarily, you may have to create the map you want to display in your app yourself, but for the purposes of this tutorial, you'll assume you've already created the map.
+Ordinarily, you might have to create the map you want to display in your app yourself, but for the purposes of this tutorial, you'll assume you've already created the map.

 Note: